Emergency and Crisis Intervention

 The most effective way to prevent suicide is to know the warning signs, take those signs seriously, and know how to respond when you experience them yourself or see them in a friend or classmate.
 The important thing to remember is that there is hope.
 People who are suicidal can be helped with the proper treatment.

 The best approach to treating suicidal individuals is to identify and treat any underlying mental disorder.
-Talk to your school's counseling center or call 1-800-273-TALK.
+Contact the counseling center or call 1-800-273-TALK, National Suicide Prevention Lifeline

 Many people who die by suicide have given definite warnings to family and friends of their intentions.
 If you notice that someone you know talks about death or suicide, take it seriously.